 Experiences with the easycap DC60 audio and video capture adapter on Linux

-This Blog is dedicated to all owners of the EasyCAP DC60 (or identical) device, who want to use it under Linux.
+This Blog is dedicated to all owners of the STK1160 chip based EasyCAP (or identical) devices, who want to use it under Linux.

 German speaking users: read my article on ubuntuusers.de